-Tusk are only caught as bycatch and not targeted in the trawl, gillnet and longline fisheries in Subarea 6.b.
+Tusk are only caught as bycatch and not targeted in trawl, gillnet, or longline fisheries in Subarea 6.b.
 Norway has traditionally landed the largest catch of tusk in area 6.b.
-In particular, during the period 1988-2020 Norwegian vessels have reported 70-80% of the total landings.
-Small bycatches of tusk were also taken in 6.b by trawlers in the haddock fishery.
-Since January 2007 parts of the Rockall Bank have been closed to fishing which were the traditional areas fished by the Norwegian longline fleet.
+During the period 1988-2020 Norwegian vessels have reported 70-80% of the total landings.
+Since January 2007, parts of the Rockall Bank have been closed to fishing which were the traditional areas fished by the Norwegian longline fleet.